walterhiggins/WMPJS/README.md

 ### Javascript Concepts introduced:
 1. This recipe introduces the setTimeout() function.
-2. The 'if' statement is introduced.
+2. This might be a good place to talk about recursion?

+## Recipe 9: Animal Sounds Revisited
+This recipe will use object lookup instead of a switch statement to play animal sounds.
+### objects
+### properties
+#### accessing properties
+##### by name
+##### by index

-## Recipe 8: Don't stray too far
+## Recipe 10: Don't stray too far

 ### Goal
 A recipe which periodically checks each player's location and automatically moves them back into an area close to the spawn location.

 ### Javascript Concepts introduced:
-1. for loops
+1. for loops  ( looping over the array of online players)
-2. Conditionals are examined in more detail.
+2. Conditionals are examined in more detail. (not sure this still applies - see earlier recipe - this might be just reinforcement)

-## Recipe 9: A number-guessing game revisited (repeating)
+## Recipe 11: A number-guessing game revisited (repeating)
+Not sure if this really needs to be included in the book as it may be too high-level for beginners.
 ### Goal

 Readers learn how to create a simple number-guessing mini-game.
 The computer generates a random number (using the same function created in Recipe 1).
 Players try to guess the number and are told if the number they guessed is too high or too low.